 Ok, so I know how to hold a fightstick.
 Now what?

-Practice for about 30 mins before switching up.
-After going through all the different positions and grips, ask yourself, which is the most comfortable?
+Practice for about 30 mins before switching up a grip.
+After going through all the different positions and grips, ask yourself, which is the most comfortable grip?
 The one you find most comfortable is the one you should stick with.